macd/rogues/README.md

     Tested on Ubuntu 14.04 with Python 3.4.3,  Numpy 1.9.3,  Scipy 0.16.0, IPython 4.0.0, Matplotlib 1.4.3
     Tested on Ubuntu 14.04 with Python 2.7.10, Numpy 1.9.2,  Scipy 0.15.1, IPython 3.2.1, Matplotlib 1.3.1
     Tested on Windows 10   with Python 3.5.1,  Numpy 1.10.1, Scipy 0.16.0, IPython 4.0.0, Matplotlib 1.4.3

+### 1.0.0 Release Notes
+    Simplified tests and moved to pytest
+    Removed deprecation warnings
+    Tested on Ubuntu 24.04, Python 3.8.19 with Numpy 1.24.4, and Python 3.12.5 with Numpy 2.1.0

 ### 0.3.0 Release Notes
     Ported to Python 3.
 Added distribute_setup.py to fix installation problems.